kevdhan/OracleCloud/Infrastructure/README.md

 This is a tutorial going over how to create a Web Server Application on OCI.
 Rather than focusing on web development, this tutorial will focus more on how to create the infrastructure (Networks, Subnets, Setting up firewall/security rules, Virtual Machine to host the Web Server, Bastion Host - kind of like a proxy server, and more!).

 In its current nature, the process is a bit on the manual side, but eventually a Terraform side will be uploaded!

+## Subnetting
+This is a tutorial going over IP Addresses and Ranges in Networks and Subnets.